 The 3M lawsuit settlement talks are less than three weeks away.
 3M was probably hoping that they could go into this court-ordered settlement mediation next month without much attention from investors or the public.

 It also explains how the immense size of the litigation means that 3M could be facing a multi-billion-dollar price tag.
 Until now, 3M has benefitted from the lack of attention.
-Investors have mostly looked the 3M earplug lawsuit and focus on 3M PFAS lawsuit exposure.
+Investors have mostly looked at the 3M earplug lawsuit and focused on the 3M PFAS lawsuit exposure.
 This puts the 3M litigation front and center heading into the settlement negotiations.

 June 15, 2022

 The judge in the 3M Earplugs MDL, Casey Rogers, issued a significant Order last week requiring both sides to participate in a mandatory mediation session.
 This is the biggest step towards a 3M earplug settlement that we have had.

 The clear purpose of the mediation is to make a serious effort to “resolve as many cases as possible.”
 That is probably the most realistic outcome.
 3M will likely look to settle the worst cases to decrease settlement amount expectations.
 3M will likely attack settlement lawyer-by-lawyer.

 Many lawyers spend a ton of money to get thousands of these cases.
 That comes with debt burdens and other pressures that 3M will seek to exploit.
 (Sorry, I turned negative there… this is still a good development that gives hope for a real settlement for many.)